Back for another dance. 💃

 About The Salsa Project

 “The Salsa Project” is a movement rooted in getting more young people involved in Salsa music.
-The goal of this project is to protect, preserve, and ensure that Salsa does not die amongst the younger generations to come.
-“The Salsa Project” takes on a multi-disciplinary approach, which covers a docu-series, community engagement, events, and merchandise.
-The culmination of these four elements will help create a platform for all to engage, learn, and partake in our mission to keep the culture alive.
+The goal of this project is to protect, preserve, and ensure that Salsa does not die amongst the younger generations.
+“The Salsa Project” takes a multi-disciplinary approach to its work, which includes events, a docu-series, community engagement, and merchandise.
+The culmination of these four elements will help create a platform for all to engage, learn, and partake in our mission to keep the culture alive. ¡Que Viva La Salsa!

 This playlist was curated by The Salsa Project’s Historian, Nicole Espinosa.
 Nicole is a Puerto Rican and Cuban Bronx based Salsa enthusiast.
 She holds a BA in Social Sciences with a concentration in Media Studies from New York University.